SAP SuccessFactors: Acquisitions

-Acquisition by SAP America (the U.S. operating subsidiary of SAP AG)
+Acquisition by SAP

-On December 3, 2011, SAP AG and SuccessFactors announced that SAP's subsidiary, SAP America, Inc., had entered into a merger agreement with SuccessFactors to acquire all outstanding shares of its common stock.
+On December 3, 2011, SAP and SuccessFactors announced that SAP's subsidiary, SAP America, Inc., had entered into a merger agreement with SuccessFactors to acquire all outstanding shares of its common stock.
 It was also announced that the firm would remain independent and be named "SuccessFactors, an SAP company", with a prerogative to make its own deals until the acquisition closed.

 The acquisition was completed on February 16, 2012.
 SAP and SuccessFactors have evolved a great deal over the past several years and they now have a new name and logo to share.
 Instead of “SuccessFactors, an SAP Company”, the company is now officially being called SAP SuccessFactors.